 Temperature and Humidity

-There is a relatively narrow growing zone for the autumn crocus, compared to some other flowering bulbs.
-Neither frigid winters nor warm winters provide the right conditions for dormancy for the bulbs.
-Whether your summers are hot or cool is less important, as the plants are dormant during this time.
-Excessive humidity can encourage botrytis, so plant in full sun with good drainage to thwart this disease.
+There is a relatively narrow growing zone for the autumn crocus compared to some other flowering bulbs.
+Neither frigid winters nor warm winters provide the right conditions for dormancy for the corms.
+Whether your summers are hot or cool is less important.
+Excessive humidity can encourage botrytis, a fungal disease, but sunlight and good drainage can thwart this.

 Propagating Autumn Crocus

-Your autumn crocus bulbs will naturally expand to form a colony by forming small bulblets on the main corm.
-You can take advantage of this by digging the bulbs and removing these new baby bulbs in the summer, when plants are dormant.
-Replant them six inches apart, and they will enlarge and reach blooming size in a couple of seasons.
+Your autumn crocus will naturally propagate by forming small corms on the main corm.
+You can take advantage of this by digging up the plant and removing the baby corms in the summer when the plant is dormant.
+Replant them 6 inches apart, and they will enlarge and reach blooming size in a couple of seasons.

-Cover seeds so that they are just buried, and sow outdoors in the fall, as seeds need a chill period to trigger germination.
-Germination is slow, and may take a year in some cases.
+Sow seeds outdoors in the fall, as they need a chill period to trigger germination.
+Cover them, so they are just buried in the soil.
+Germination is slow and can take a year in some cases.

 You can grow autumn crocuses in pots, but they might not return reliably the next growing season.
 Pot them in mid-summer using a standard potting mix, and water when the soil is dry.
 After blooming and the first hard freeze, place the pot in a shed or garage for winter.
 Repot every few years when the corms become crowded.